YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Propagation_Models/README.md

 > Sky wave propagation refers to radio signals that are reflected from the ionosphere, enabling them to travel long distances beyond the line of sight.
 This model is commonly used for HF (High Frequency) radio communications.

-- **Formula**:
-  The sky wave model involves complex interactions with the ionosphere, so it's often represented using empirical formulas or approximations.

 - 🧭 **Typical Use**:
   - Long-range radio communication (e.g., international broadcasting, military communication).